chapmancbVCU/3x-1-Problem/README.md

-# 3x+1
+# 3x+1 Problem (Collatz conjecture)

-This software is intended to demonstrate the 3x+1 problem.
+This software is intended to demonstrate how the Collatz conjecture (3x+1) function is calculated.

 It is defined as a function where in a case a seed is even, then you divide it by 2.
 If it is odd, you solve 3x+1, where x is the seed.